engrmahabub/wee/syntax/unicode.md

 * Imaginary number ⅈ, ⅉ
 * Euler''s number, base of natural log ℯ, ⅇ (Missing)

-**Combining symbols**
-xor is not represented correctly
-Combining symbols does not help.

 **Alternative Historical Research**
 There was once upon a time a language called APL.